-The parties have agreed to establish a category of Non-Tenure Track Clinical faculty, with the ranks of Assistant Clinical Professor and Associate Clinical Professor, to be located in the Departments of Nursing, Physical Therapy, and Clinical Laboratory and Nutritional Sciences.
+The parties have agreed to establish a category of Non-Tenure Track Clinical faculty, with the ranks of Assistant Clinical Professor, Associate Clinical Professor, and Clinical Professor to be located in the School of Nursing, and Departments of Physical Therapy, and Clinical Laboratory and Nutritional Sciences.
 During the first five years of continuous service, the Non-Tenure Clinical Track unit member shall be treated in accordance with the existing language concerning the appointment and reappointment of non-tenure track positions.
 Assistant Clinical Professors may seek promotion to the Associate Clinical Professor rank after completing five (5) years of service at the University of Massachusetts Lowell.
+Associate Clinical Professors may seek promotion to Clinical Professor after completing six (6) years of excellent performance at the University of Massachusetts Lowell.
 Clinical faculty shall be compensated at a rate that is commensurate with professors of equal rank and qualifications.

 If the unit member is employed beyond year five (5), he/she shall only be disciplined or terminated for "just cause."
-The University agrees to make available in the Departments of Nursing, Physical Therapy, and Clinical Laboratory and Nutritional Sciences no more than nine (9) Non-Tenure Track Clinical positions during any academic year.
+The University agrees to make available in the School of Nursing and the departments of Physical Therapy, and Clinical Laboratory and Nutritional Sciences no more than nine (9) Non-Tenure Track Clinical positions during any academic year.